Funding for Philanthropic Programs

 Vocational Training: The newest philanthropic program of Assistance League of Long Beach, Vocational Training, benefits students aged 18-22 in the Long Beach Unified School District Adult Community Transition (ACT) program.
 The Vocational Training program helps students to develop self-reliance to help them grow from dependence to independence.

-Organization Programs include projects beyond our core programs.
-The Assisteens projects that are currently being supported by our organization are Adopt a Family, Operation Shoe Box, and the Senior Prom.
+Assisteens Program include projects beyond our core programs.
+The Assisteens projects that are currently being supported by our organization are Adopt a Family, Operation Shoe Box, Operation Cuddles, Adopt a Pet, Ronald McDonald Feasts from the Heart, and Senior Prom.